 Which makes the third statistic even more compelling.

 32% of Professional Customers Used a New Brand or Product

-We surveyed building materials professionals in 2020 — architects, builders, remodelers, and contractors — 32% of them used a product that was new to them this year, and they liked it better.
+We surveyed building materials professionals in 2020 — architects, builders, remodelers, and contractors — 32% of them used a product that was new to them in 2020, and they liked it better.

 Venveo and The Farnsworth Group spent considerable time researching and reporting on the effects of COVID-19 on your customers’ behaviors and buying habits.
 This was one of the statistics that got us pretty excited.